 For Route 66 lovers, Kingman is a living tribute to the Mother Road, but it also has great trails to explore juniper and pine forests, as well as desert landscapes.

-There's no better place to learn of its storied history than to pull off Route 66 in Kingman, Ariz., and visit the Arizona Route 66 Museum.
+There's no better place to learn of its storied history than the Arizona Route 66 Museum.

 “Until people go through the museum, they don’t really see the big picture,” says Joshua Noble of Kingman's tourism department, referring to the Arizona Route 66 Museum.
 “We really fill in the blanks.”

 You'll see heartbreaking photos and life-sized depictions of the Dust Bowl refugees and whimsical stories of post-World War II America.
 There’s even an exhibit on the legendary Burma-Shave signs that lined the route, promoting Al Odell’s father’s ailing shaving cream business with silly sayings like “He's nifty and thrifty–looks 30 at 50.”
 Some of the Burma-Shave signs have been restored and you'll see them lining Route 66 as you drive the road, especially through the stretch from Seligman, Ariz., through Peach Springs to Kingman, Ariz.